 Disk caching can be a good way to accelerate access to file data, but its use is not appropriate in every situation.
 Caching increases the memory footprint of your app and if used inappropriately can be more expensive than simply reloading data from the disk.

 Caching is most appropriate for files you plan to access multiple times.
-If you have files you only intend to use once, you should either disable the caches or map the file into memory.
+If you have files that you intend to use only once, either disable the caches or map the file into memory.

 Disabling File-System Caching